 Diwali or Deepawali as we say in the south means celebrate with lights.
 Diwali symbolizes the victory of good over bad, light over darkness.
-That is why all these candles are lit on the day of the dark moon.
+That is why all these candles are lit on the dark moon night.
 It is also celebrated to worship Goddess Lakshmi, who is the embodiment of wealth and prosperity.

 In India festivities start weeks before Diwali.
 Houses and Store fronts get decked up with lights and flower garlands.
 People dress up in very pretty traditional clothes, visit friends and family and exchange sweets and gifts.
 You can see fire works throughout the holiday season.
 Many families who live abroad like us are not able to go home for this holiday season so we celebrate it wherever we are in such a wonderful way.